manchhui/Udacity-DENG-Capstone/README.md

 * Start the Airflow web server.
 * Once the Airflow web server is ready, access the Airflow UI.
 * First you MUST run "create_capstone.py" before "udac_capstone_dag.py" to ensure all the staging, fact and dimension tables are created before data can be loaded into them.

+## 4. Complete Project Write Up
+What has been implemented in this project is a data warehouse on AWS redshift that uses Airflow to handle scheduling and ETL design.
+These technologies were explicitly chosen, knowing that there could potentially be a 100x increase in data as well as allow hundreds of concurrent users to query the data.

+The chosen technologies are easily scalable, removing the need for Valdivian to manage onsite infrastructure, and therefore can quickly scale up or down computational resources while easily maintaining robust ETL pipelines.

+The Airflow scheduler has already been set to run every day at 7 am.
+Still, if required, the business can amend the schedule to be run at any time.